DiffCLIP: Leveraging Stable Diffusion for Language Grounded 3D Classification: Experiments and Results

 \subsection{Zero-Shot Classification}

-We evaluate the zero-shot classification performance of DiffCLIP on three well-known datasets: ModelNet10~\cite{ModelNet}, ModelNet40~\cite{ModelNet}, and ScanObjectNN~\cite{ScanobjectNN}.
+We evaluate the zero-shot classification performance of DiffCLIP on three well-known datasets: ModelNet10~\cite{ModelNet, avigal20206, avigal2021avplug}, ModelNet40~\cite{ModelNet}, and ScanObjectNN~\cite{ScanobjectNN}.
 For each dataset, we require no training data and adopt the full test set for evaluation.
 For the pre-trained CLIP model, we adopt ResNet-50~\cite{ResNet} as the visual encoder and transformer~\cite{transformer} as the textual encoder by default, and then try several other encoders in the ablation studies.
 We initially set the prompt of stable diffusion as ``\texttt{a photo of a [class], best quality, extremely detailed}'', and then we try multiple prompts to adapt the three different datasets later.

 \textbf{Performance.} In Table~\ref{tab:zero-shot}, we present the performances of zero-shot DiffCLIP for three datasets with their best performance settings.
-Without any 3D training data, DiffCLIP achieves an accuracy of 43.2\% on OBJ\_BG of ScanObjectNN dataset, which is state-of-the-art performance, and an accuracy of 80.6\% for zero-shot classification on ModelNet10, which is comparable to the state-of-the-art method, ReCon~\cite{ReCon}.
-However, the performance of DiffCLIP is not as good on ModelNet40, in that we only have time to experiment with projections from 4 views at most.
-Objects in ModelNet40 dataset are randomly rotated, so we assume that more projection views will largely improve the classification performance.
-We leave this extra set of experiments until after the submission process.
+Without any 3D training data, DiffCLIP achieves an accuracy of 43.2\% on OBJ\_BG of ScanObjectNN dataset, an accuracy of 82.4\% for zero-shot classification on ModelNet10, which are state-of-the-art performance, and an accuracy of 35.2\% for zero-shot classification on PB\_T50\_RS, which is comparable to state-of-the-art performace.
+While PointCLIP v2's~\cite{pointclipv2} results are sometimes better than ours, GPT-3 is used in the PointCLIP v2 model, which would require careful manual labor and further selection of the prompts that are useful for each sample in the test set.
+DiffCLIP does not require extensive manual tweaking of the prompts to achieve acceptable results by leveraging stable diffusion, which realizes full zero-shot classification without overfitting to each test set.

+\textbf{Ablation Studies.} We conduct ablation studies on zero-shot DiffCLIP concerning the importance of stable diffusion plus ControlNet module, as well as the influence of different projection views and projection view numbers on ModelNet10.
+For zero-shot DiffCLIP structure without style transfer stages, in which the depth maps are directly sent into the frozen image encoder of CLIP, the best classification accuracy reaches 58.8\%, while implementing ViT/16 as the image encoder of CLIP.
+Hence, we can see the style transfer stage increases the accuracy by 21.8\%.
+Detailed ablation results are shown in Table~\ref{tab:ablation}.